code123-tech/Low-Level-Design-Questions/SOLID_PRINCIPALS/Interface_Seggregation/README.md

 Now, Circle class implements above interface, which only want to implement drawCircle(), but need to implement two extra methods drawSquare, and drawOval.
 Similarly, goes for Square class, and Oval class.
-Problem is, if suppose we introduced an another method, drawTriangle().
+Problem is, if suppose we introduced a method, drawTriangle().
 Now client need to implement this method also in each of class where the IShape interface is implemented.